tyhho/OT-2_3D_Designs/README.md

 This object has an associated JSON file, written by Felipe Aguilera Millacura, for object creation through the OT-2 API.
 The file is available through a [repository](httpsgithub.comchris-french-labOT2_Objects) from the French lab.

-Recommended print setting 40% infill, Brim, Triangle
+Recommended print setting: 40% infill, Brim, Triangle

 ### QuestionsIssuesSuggestions
 Please contact me through email since I do not actively or passively monitor my Github. thank you.